Better bones ~ better body

 Foods that contain Vitamin D include: salmon, sardines, egg yolks, some mushrooms, and fortified milks.
 Bear in mind it’s difficult to obtain enough vitamin D from foods alone.
 However, a fillet of salmon (100g) contains approx. 400 ius and wild salmon almost double that amount.

-Stay within your limit of 14 units per week and if possible have 3/4 nights without consuming alcohol.
-When you do drink, make it a real treat and enjoy the good stuff.
-You’ll soon find habits like tonic water with lots of ice and lime can replace your alcoholic beverage and you’ll feel a lot better the next morning.
+Aim for 3-4 nights alcohol free.
+When you do enjoy a drink, make it a real treat and enjoy the good stuff.
+You’ll soon find habits like tonic water with lots of ice and lime can replace your alcoholic beverage and your body will thank you the next morning.

-We all need to destress and switch off that ‘go go go’ feeling.
-Why not try the Calm or Headspace app, just for 10 minutes daily, and or take your tea and coffee outside, walk in nature when you get the chance and engage in activities that you really enjoy such as yoga – great for connecting body and mind or whatever does it for you.
+We all need to destress and switch off from that ‘go go go’ feeling.
+Why not try the Calm or Headspace app (mindfulness apps), just for 10 minutes daily, or take your tea and coffee outside, walk in nature when you get the chance, and engage in activities that you really enjoy such as yoga – great for connecting body and mind…… or whatever does it for you.

 WEIGHT BEARING EXERCISE